johnrearden/strings_attached/README.md

 The site offers both **products** and a **service**.
 The products are guitars and their associated accessories; strings, cases and cables.
 These are displayed in a grid layout, with the product image prominent.
 Selecting a card from the grid opens a full page product detail view, which is the only page that contains a significant amount of text, detailing the specific qualities of that product.
 A quantity of one can be added to the basket with only one button click, and the user can proceed to the checkout page with one more subsequent click, having checked that their basket contents are correct.
 On the checkout page, there is a form, with a checkbox enabling the user to save their information, so that subsequent purchases will only involve entering their card payment details.

-The digital service offered is a **subscrition** to a selection of video lessons teaching the student the basics of how to play acoustic and electric guitar.
+The digital service offered is a **subscription** to a selection of video lessons teaching the student the basics of how to play acoustic and electric guitar.
 The user can browse the courses on offer, and watch two videos from each course for free.
 A large clickable panel allow them to proceed to a page where they can pick the duration of their subscription, and clicking a duration card takes them straight to the Stripe payment page.
 Users are required to set up an account in order to subscribe, but this is the only occasion on which they need to enter PII before gaining instant access to their subscription.
 Payments are then taken automatically from their card at the end of each period.

 Both **single payment** and **subscription** payments are handled by Stripe, and no card or payment information is held on the site.